“How do I make a liquid lipstick?”

 This step might be tricky if you don’t have any formulation knowledge, but don’t worry because you can simply copy this one.
 I have eliminated some ingredients and added some others.

 This is just a general formula that will definitely work, but of course, it can be further improved and customized.
 My goal here is to leave you some practical advice.

 Synthetic Fluorphlogopite 3%

 Fumed Silica 2.5%

 Tocopheryl Acetate 0.2%

-You want to add pigments at the end to obtain your favorite shades.
+You’ll want to add pigments at the end to obtain your favorite shades.
 When making those shades, even a 0.01% variation can make a huge difference, so you really want to have an accurate scale.
-If you’re uncertain on what to buy, Ohaus is an excellent brand (this in particular has a readability of 0.01g and 200g capacity).
+If you’re uncertain on what to buy, Ohaus is an excellent brand (this, in particular, has a readability of 0.01g and 200g capacity).

-For the shades, I suggest you to use iron oxides as starting point as they’re easy to handle and give a very noticible, strong coloration.
+For the shades, I suggest you use iron oxides as a starting point as they’re easy to handle and give a very noticeable, strong coloration.
 Here you can find a great selection of pigments.

-If you want to slightly modify the formula, don’t pay obsessively attention to the overall sum of the ingredients (that should yield 100% ) nor to the preservative.
-You can fix those details those later, usually by adjusting the isododecane.
+If you want to slightly modify the formula, don’t pay obsessive attention to the overall sum of the ingredients (that should yield 100% ) nor to the preservative.
+You can fix those details later, usually by adjusting the isododecane.

 Instead, focus on the 3 key ingredients and try to find the best ratio (= the one that works best for you).
 The 3 key ingredients are trimethylsiloxysilicate, Bentone gel and dimethicone.